TajSapra/MyStockViewer/readme.md

 Path:
 ./Backend/cron/updatePriceInDb.js

 PS: The desiging of Frontend is not given focus as it can be subjective.
-To see my Frontend style, can discuss that over call.
+To see my Frontend work in more details, can discuss that over call where I can show you my projects in my current organisation.